Homeronius/ASL/README.md

 You might need to install the `perf` tool to run the benchmarks.
 Benchmarking is currently set up for the Intel Skylake architecture and AMD processor family 17h.
 Please see and modify the event and unmask values in `benchmark_util.h` if needed.

-To run the benchmarks: `ninja benchmark`
+To run the benchmark with the current build: `ninja benchmark`

 Note!
 If all flop counts stay at zero, it might be that your user does not have the permission to see kernel PMU events.
 To fix this, try
 ```